mhammond/pywin32/adodbapi/readme.txt

 Documentation
 -------------

-Start with:
+Look at adodbapi/quick_reference.md
 http://www.python.org/topics/database/DatabaseAPI-2.0.html
 read the examples in adodbapi/examples and look at the test cases in adodbapi/test directory.

 Mailing lists
 -------------